amloria/store_test/README.md

 ---

-From the "frontend" folder of the project directory, you can run:
+From the "front" folder of the project directory, you can run:

 ### `npm start`